ahbarnett/multilingual-julia/README.md

 Each directory has its own makefile.
 They all read any common settings placed in `make.inc` (eg copy `make.inc.example` to this file).
 Some demos explore multithreading in the "inner" (called) function.
 Some also report timings (which adds a few lines of code beyond the "minimal").

+There are notes and resource links in each directory.

 ### Requirements

-Julia installed, C complier, Fortran compiler, GNU `make`.
+Recent Julia installed, C complier, Fortran compiler, GNU `make`.

 ### Testing